Computer Vision Problems

 It is very helpful to relax the muscle systems by looking far off into the distance away from the screen regularly.
 This helps to maintain the flexibility of the muscles and also reduces the fatigue levels.

-For some people, wearing low prescription support spectacles can be extremely effective in reducing their symptoms and allows them to work/study effectively and efficiently for as many hours as needed- a good analogy is that a marathon runner would expect the support of a good pair of shoes to make a difference to performance and recovery.
+For some people, wearing low prescription support spectacles can be extremely effective in reducing their symptoms and allows them to work or study effectively and efficiently for as many hours as needed.
+A good analogy is that a marathon runner would need the support of a good pair of shoes to make a difference to performance, sustainability and recovery.